belloLucas/belloLucas/README.md

 ## About me

-I'm a Software Development student who loves to work with front-end and i appreciate build systems that will actually help people solve their needs
+I'm a Software Development student who loves to build new things through code, doing the back and the front-end.
+Currently studying Java and Springboot on Alura ONE (Oracle Next Education)
 <br>

   <div align="center">